-Snoring is the main symptom of sleep apnea, a potentially serious sleep disorder in which you periodically stop breathing during sleep.
-For more information, see the topic Sleep Apnea.
+Snoring is the main symptom of sleep apnea.
+This is a potentially serious sleep disorder in which you periodically stop breathing during sleep.

-Watchful waiting is a period of time during which you and your doctor observe your symptoms or condition without using medical treatment.
-Watchful waiting may be appropriate if your snoring doesn't disturb your bed partner or if you aren't overly sleepy during the day.
+Watchful waiting is a wait-and-see approach.
+It may be okay to try it if your snoring doesn't disturb your bed partner or if you aren't overly sleepy during the day.
 If home treatment doesn't help your snoring, contact your doctor.

-Watchful waiting may not be appropriate if you or your sleeping partner snores loudly and heavily, is restless during sleep, is sleepy during the day, or stops breathing when sleeping.
+Watchful waiting may not be the right choice if you or your sleeping partner snores loudly and heavily, is restless during sleep, is sleepy during the day, or stops breathing when sleeping.
 These may point to sleep apnea.
 Contact your doctor.